Assembly

 - Slide one

-onto the passive rod posts, aligning theshaft sleeves
+rolleronto the passive rod posts, aligning theshaft sleeveswith theplastic ball bearings.

 Assemble Motorized Roller